 47. Link Building is Dead: Links still have many years left in them.
-Backlinks will remain one of the most important factors correlated to high Google rankings.
+Backlinks will remain one of the most important factors correlated with high Google rankings.

 48. Links Are Out; Citations Are In: This is not true.
 Co-citations are just a good addition to your link building.

-49. Links Quantity is Better Than Link Quality: Several years back this was real, now 1 backlink from a relevant and authoritative website is stronger than 1000 shady backlinks.
+49. Links Quantity is Better Than Link Quality: Several years back, this was real, now one backlink from a relevant and authoritative website is stronger than 1000 shady backlinks.

-51. Paying for links will get your site penalized: Yes, certain paid links can give your site a black mark but there is always a way to acquire quality paid link without to risk a Google penalty.
+51. Paying for links will get your site penalized: Yes, certain paid links can give your site a black mark, but there is always a way to acquire quality paid links without risk a Google penalty.

-52. All Backlinks Are Equal: The best backlinks relevant to your industry and comes from established and authoritative websites, which are well known in your niche.
+52. All Backlinks Are Equal: The best backlinks are relevant to your industry and come from established and authoritative websites, which are well known in your niche.

 53. Nofollow Links Will Hurt You Rankings: They won’t unless you are spamming at a huge scale.
 It is completely natural to have a certain percentage of nofollow links.

-55. Anchor Text is Dead: Despite many sources claim anchor text power is weakening it is still important.
-Look at top websites for your keyword and dig into their link profile on Ahrefs or SEO Spyglass.
-Learn the best practices.
+55. Anchor Text is Dead: Although many sources claim anchor text power is weakening, it is still important.
+Look at top websites for your keyword and check their anchor text distribution.

-56. Guest Posting is Dead: Low quality and spammy guest posting is gone but if you emphasize on quality it remains one of the most effective link building methods.
+56. Guest Posting is Dead: Low quality and spammy guest posting will do more harm than good, but if you emphasize quality, it remains one of the most effective link building methods.

-59. Building Links is Dangerous: With all Google updates, people star to fear even thinking of building backlinks.
-There are safe tactics such as content marketing+ influencer outreach, quality guest blogs, product/service in return for review and many more.
+59. Building Links is Dangerous: With all Google updates, people start to fear even thinking of building backlinks.
+There are safe tactics such as content marketing, influencer outreach, quality guest blogs, product/service in return for a review, etc.

-60. High link velocity will hurt your search engine ranking: There is no exact number of threshold about how many links you can make for a certain period.
+60. High link velocity will hurt your search engine ranking: There is no exact number of threshold about how many links you can make for a period of time.

 61. Blog Comments, Forum signatures are bad and can hurt your rankings: This is not possible if they come from authority websites with strict moderation for spam.

-63. No backlink no SEO value: Co-Citations are website’s mentions without a hyperlink.
+63. No backlink with no SEO value: Co-Citations are website mentions without a hyperlink.
 Google looks at co-citations as a brand signal.

 64. All Paid Directory Links are Bad: Not all directory listings are bad.
 If the website has strict moderation and is authoritative with real traffic, you can consider listing your website.
 Directory listing in local directories usually boosts your local rankings.

-65. The ranking is All That Matters: Rankings are an important element in SEO, but the real measures of success are conversions and sales.
+65. Rankings are All That Matters: Rankings are an important element in SEO, but the real measures of success are conversions and sales.
 The success of an SEO campaign cannot be judged only by rankings.
 Some keywords convert better than others and bring more revenue.
-Rand Fishkin coined the term “keyword search intent” a while ago, and Brian Dean created a nice guide how to determine a keyword’s commercial intent.

-68. Ranking for large volume keywords is better.
-This is usually a begginer’s mistake to start to optimize for keywords with insane searches per month.
-People use long-tail keywords, which convert better.
-You can learn more about keyword research from Nick Eubanks.
+68. Targeting bigger keywords is better.
+This is usually a beginner’s mistake to start to optimize for keywords with insane searches per month.
+People search for long-tail keywords, which convert better.

-70. Bolded keywords in the search listing affect rankings: Their purpose is better user experience.
+70. Bolded keywords affect rankings: Their purpose is only better user experience.

-71. Social Media Signals Impact Directly Search Rakings: Social signals are necessary part of your digital marketing strategy.
+71. Social Media Signals Impact Directly Search Rankings: Social signals are a necessary part of your digital marketing strategy.

 They correlate with high organic rankings but are not a complete marketing strategy.
-Test this myth yourself and compare social signals count for every page in your top 10 search results at Buzzsumo.com.
+Test this myth yourself and compare social signals count for every page in your top 10 search results.

-72. Social Signals Create Backlinks: Social signals created by actively participating on social media have a significant impact on where you’ll rank in Google especially for local search but social signals are not equal to backlinks.
-They have very short lifespan and to help you with organic rankings they need to flow continuously.
-After numerous test we conduct when you stop getting social signals your rankings usually drops if there is not any other SEO activity.
+72. Social Signals Create Backlinks: Social signals created by actively participating on social media have a significant impact on where you’ll rank in Google, especially for local search, but social signals are not equal to backlinks.
+They have a very short lifespan, and to help you with organic rankings, they need to flow continuously.
+After numerous tests, we conducted that when you stop getting social signals, your rankings usually drops.

 73. Google Plus is not important for SEO: Google Plus is growing rapidly.
 Your posts will show higher for people that have you in their circle.
 Google often places Google+ Local results above the “normal” organic SERPs in local search.